I enjoy working one-on-one with select writers!

-For the past four years, I’ve worked as the coordinator of the Your Novel Year program at Arizona State University, an online certificate program for those wishing to write young adult novels.
-I was a co-founder of the program, created the curriculum for it, and taught many of the classes.
+From 2013 to 2017, I worked as the coordinator of the Your Novel Year program at Arizona State University, an online certificate program for those wishing to write young adult novels.
+I was a co-founder of the program, I created the curriculum for it, and I taught many of the classes.
 Now that the program has ended, I am taking my tutelage to the public!

 I love to teach and I have a great passion for helping writers find their voice and work through a manuscript.

 Here are some things my students have said about me:

 “Bill is the kind of coach you want in your corner.
 In his work as a mentor, he has one mission: to help you make your work the best that it can be.
 As my loudest cheerleader, he always couches his feedback, which is always constructive and honest, with relentless optimism.
 He’s always willing to talk about those sticky plot points, and more than once, he’s coached me out of the darkness when I’ve felt like I was in over my head.
 His advice always uplifts me, and simply put: I am a better writer because of his help.
 I am eternally grateful to him.” – Joey S., Washington, D.C.

 “Bill is a master at guiding you to the truth of your writing–showing you where there is room for improvement and helping you get to the best version of your story.
 He does all this while always making you feel like he is in your corner, your ally, ready to take on the words with you, and though he is straight-forward with his feedback, his every suggestion is served with such a warmth, it’s like taking advice from a friend.
 I never left a mentoring session with Bill feeling down on myself or my work, which is such a gift.” – Donna B., Scottsdale, AZ